What is the application deadline for the Master of Public Policy program?

 Current Stanford graduate students should submit scores for whichever test they took to be admitted to their current graduate program (for example, the GMAT, MCAT, GRE, or LSAT exam).

-Is the GRE required for Stanford seniors or alumni applying to the MPP program?
+Is the GRE required for Stanford alumni applying to the MPP program?

-Yes, the GRE is required for Stanford seniors and alumni.
+Yes, the GRE is required for Stanford alumni.
 There is no minimum score.